 Young Leaders Program

-The Young Leaders Program is for young people aged 16 – 25 years who live, work or study in the City of Greater Dandenong.
-The program provides a unique opportunity for participants to increase their participation in the local community, learn leadership skills and to meet and work with like-minded individuals.
+The Young Leaders Program is for young people aged 16-25 years who live, work or study in the City of Greater Dandenong.
+The program provides a unique opportunity for participants to work with likeminded individuals, develop leadership skills, and make a positive impact by planning and delivering community projects.

 2019 Young Leaders projects